getopt-php/getopt-php/docs/syntax.md

 ## Commands

 When using commands for routing the command has to be provided as first operand.
-Also no command specific option can be provided in front of the command.
-The following examples shows the basic syntax and a concrete usage:
+Also, no command specific option can be provided in front of the command.
+The following examples show the basic syntax and a concrete usage:

 ```console
 $ php program.php [common options] <command> [common and specific options] [operands]